 Collateral is required for demand deposit accounts, time deposit accounts and certificates of deposit at 100% of all deposits not covered by Federal deposit insurance.
 The District has entered into custodial agreements with the various banks which hold their deposits.
 These agreements authorize the obligations that may be pledged as collateral.
 Such obligations include, among other instruments, obligations of the United States and its agencies and obligations of the State and its municipal and school district subdivisions.

-Investments (except Service Award Investments which are discussed in Note 6) - Permissible investments include obligations of the U.S. Treasury, U.S. Agencies, repurchase agreements and obligations of New York State or its political subdivisions, and accordingly, the District's policy provides for no credit risk on investments.
+Investments - Other than investments for the Length of Service Award program, permissible investments include obligations of the U.S. Treasury, U.S. Agencies, repurchase agreements and obligations of New York State or its political subdivisions.